Students in the Hutton Honors College may enroll in this class for honors credit.

 This is a course in experimental humanities.
 This class will turn you into researchers of a new and growing field that includes elements of literature, psychology, and cognitive science.
 Your task will be to devise a theory for what triggers and what blocks human empathy.
 By empathy we mean the sense that were slipping into the shoes of another, be it a real person or a fictional character, seeming to understand and even feel their emotions.
 And you will test your theories by developing short fictional texts in which you predict when and how readers will empathize.
 For example, we will develop sets of short texts that include the depiction of a conflict between two people.
 Our goal is to predict with whom readers will side in non-obvious situations (and develop empathy).
 Then you will manipulate these texts slightly to modify the side-taking choices.

 This course wants to boost your self-confidence.
 We want you to experience that you have the skills to develop a theory of your own.
 Certainly, you will also acquire knowledge of work in cognitive science and literary criticism.
 However, the emphasis of the course is to develop your own theory of understanding others.
 You will have the option to closely examine a literary text (or a movie) to reach a conclusion for how this medium aims to get you involved.
 You may also base this theory on a selection of recent scientific texts on empathy.
 You can also conduct experiments of your own or redo famous experiments, such as the False Belief Task that led to the so-called Theory of Mind, which we will consider in class.

-GenEd Information: Currently approved for the IU Bloomington GenEd AH requirement.
+GenEd Information: Not currently approved for IU Bloomington GenEd.
 See the GenEd Website for more information.

 Catalog Information: COLL-S 103 FRESHMAN SEMINAR IN A & H